 Accounts Receivable Turnover

 This ratio measures how quickly a company collects bills from its customers.
-It is an indicator of how efficient a company’s credit policies are & indicates the level of investment in receivables needed to maintain the firm’s sales level.
+It indicates how efficient a company’s credit policies are & indicates the level of investment in receivables needed to maintain the firm’s sales level.
 The formula of accounts receivable turnover is:

 Accounts Receivables Turnover = Revenue/Average Accounts Receivable

 Higher accounts receivable turnover is better for any company.
-If for any company the accounts receivable turnover is too low, it indicates that a company is having difficulty in collecting from its customers or it is being too generous with granting credit.
+Suppose for any company, the accounts receivable turnover is too low.
+In that case, it indicates that a company is having difficulty collecting from its customers or being too generous with granting credit.

 Average No. of Days Receivables Outstanding